input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - Users can update the DID documents associated to their DIDs.
 To do this, they need to publish respective update operations on-chain.
 This again requires interaction with a `PRISM node`
 - Deactivation of a DID can be performed in the same lines of updates, but publishing a deactivation operation
 - `PRISM nodes` read the operations published on-chain, and maintain internally the map of DIDs to the history of changes of their associated DID documents.
-- Any client can query any `PRISM node` and obtain the historical information of changes for a DID
+- Any client can query any `PRISM node` and obtain information (state) associated to a DID
 - DID resolvers, can take the output of `PRISM nodes` and construct the current DID document associated to a DID

 An additional consideration is that operations can be posted on-chain in blocks, helping on the scalability side and general reduction of fees.